nrfconnect/sdk-nrf/doc/nrf/software_maturity.rst

         - The following limitations apply:

           * BAP unicast, one CIG with two CIS.
-          * Bidirectional mode only supports connecting to *one* unicast server.
           * Audio input: USB or I2S (Line in or using Pulse Density Modulation).
           * Audio output: USB or I2S/Analog headset output.
           * Configuration: 48 kHz, 16 bit, several bit rates ranging from 24 kbps to 160 kbps.